 Expo Tutorial

-Install Composify
+1. Install Composify

-Add Composify to your project with your preferred package manager:
+Install Composify using your preferred package manager:

 /* components/Heading.tsx */

-import { Text, StyleSheet } from 'react-native';
+import { StyleSheet, Text } from 'react-native';

 type Props = PropsWithChildren<{